VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 ---

-[Grafana Alloy](https://grafana.com/docs/alloy/latest/) supports sending data via the Prometheus Remote Write protocol and OpenTelemetry Protocol (OTLP).
+[Grafana Alloy](https://grafana.com/docs/alloy/latest/) supports sending data via the Prometheus remote write protocol and OpenTelemetry Protocol (OTLP).
 Collecting metrics and forwarding them to VictoriaMetrics using Prometheus scraping and remote writing is more straightforward, but using OpenTelemetry enables more complex processing operations to occur before sending data to VictoriaMetrics.

 The Alloy configuration file can be found in the following location depending on your platform: